Constant-matete/Mr-Katussa/README.md

-- 👋 Hi, I’m @Mr-Katussa
+- 👋 Hi, I’m @ mr constant..
-- 👀 I’m interested in ...
+- 👀 I’m interested in electrical work
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning machakos technical college
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on engineering work
-- 📫 How to reach me ...
+- 📫 How to reach me 0791219080

 <!---
 Mr-Katussa/Mr-Katussa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.